How to Cold Call: The Complete Guide for Sales Reps

 Why Cold Calling Still Works

-Despite what you've read on LinkedIn, cold calling isn't dead.
-Companies that invest in outbound consistently outperform those that rely solely on inbound.
-Research from Cognism shows that 57% of C-level and VP prospects prefer being contacted by phone over other channels.
+Whatever you've read on LinkedIn, cold calling isn't dead.
+Companies that invest in outbound keep beating the ones that lean on inbound alone.
+Research from Cognism shows that 57% of C-level and VP prospects would rather be contacted by phone than any other channel.

-The industry average cold call success rate sits around 2-4%, but top-performing teams achieve 6-7%+ conversion rates.
-According to Martal Group's analysis, the difference between average and top performers comes down to technique, not talent.
+The industry average cold call success rate sits around 2-4%, but top-performing teams hit 6-7%+ conversion rates.
+Per Martal Group's analysis, what separates average from top isn't talent, it's technique.

 HubSpot found that 55% of top performers cite a personalized, research-driven approach as their most successful technique.
-The extra 3 minutes of research before dialing pays dividends.
+The extra 3 minutes of research before you dial pays for itself.

 The Anatomy of a Cold Call

 Every cold call has four stages.
-If you nail all four, you'll book meetings consistently.
+Nail all four and you'll book meetings consistently.

 1. The Opener (First 10 Seconds)

-Your opener determines whether the prospect keeps listening or hangs up.
-According to Gong's research, stating your reason for calling increases success rates by 2.1x.
-The goal isn't to pitch — it's to earn permission to continue the conversation.
+Your opener decides whether the prospect keeps listening or hangs up.
+Per Gong's research, stating your reason for calling increases success rates by 2.1x.
+You're not trying to pitch here.
+You're trying to earn permission to keep talking.

 What works: